 The Portarlington Safe Harbour project will provide a much needed enhancement of the existing marine infrastructure at Portarlington, which currently comprises the pier, breakwater and berths.

 It will create local employment and support the important aquaculture industry by adding value to the established and growing mussel industry in Portarlington, and sustaining a growing scallop harvesting sector.

 These improvements will enhance leisure activities on offer in the region and will assist in longer-term tourism opportunities through the development of additional recreational boating opportunities.

 The Portarlington Safe Harbour will be a high quality precinct incorporating commercial aquaculture and recreational fishing, boating, passive and active recreation and tourism activities for the local community, Bellarine Peninsula and beyond.
-This project will provide additional jobs in tourism, aquaculture, construction and service industries.

 The Portarlington Safe Harbour Master Plan (2009) provides direction for the harbour and foreshore and integrates these with the nearby parkland and town centre.
-It includes plans for a wider pier that allows for separation of pedestrians and vehicles, and new facilities for boating related activities including:

 The Master Plan directions are included within Bellarine Bayside’s Northern Bellarine Foreshore Plan (2012), and all land managers have committed to working together to implement the plan.

 The City of Greater Geelong and the Department of Economic Development, Jobs Transport and Resources have prepared a business case for the waterside elements of the master plan.
-The business case found that expansion of the harbour to allow for a larger commercial fishing fleet will generate significant economic benefits.

-John Nankervis, Chief executive officer, Bellarine Bayside Coastal Management.
+John Nankervis, Chief Executive Officer, Bellarine Bayside Coastal Management.